-Ham has a great deal of successful experience with fundraising, he is proud of furthering diversity and educational access at his schools, of helping to found Fame, the Fund for the Advancement of Minorities in Education in Pittsburgh, Summerbridge Pittsburgh, Horizons in Philadelphia, a fund for Palestinian Scholars in Beirut, and proud of the many individuals he hired and mentored who moved on take leadership roles in other schools.
+Recognizing the importance of expanding diversity and educational access at his schools, Ham helped to found Fame, the Fund for the Advancement of Minorities in Education in Pittsburgh, Summerbridge Pittsburgh, Horizons in Philadelphia, and a fund for Palestinian Scholars in Beirut.

-Ham is the past President of the Pennsylvania Association of Independent Schools and The Country Day School Headmaster’s Association.
-He served on the Boards of Noble and Greenough School and the National Association of Episcopal Schools, the Alumni Board of Trinity College, and he currently serves on the Board for the American Community School in Beirut, Alexander Twilight Academy a new school for underserved students in Boston, and on the Advisory Board for the Academy of International School Heads.
-Ham has recently completed an Executive Coaching course at Columbia and is eager to continue coaching and leading searches for new Heads of School.
+Ham has had experience on school boards and in state educational associations.
+He is the past President of the Pennsylvania Association of Independent Schools and The Heads Collegiate Forum, and served on the boards of Noble and Greenough School, the National Association of Episcopal Schools, the Alumni Board of Trinity College, and he currently serves on the Board for the American Community School in Beirut, Alexander Twilight Academy, (a new school for underserved students in Boston,) and on the Advisory Board for the Academy of International School Heads.